-By the year 1300 at least 8 people were called Robin Hood, and at least 5 of which were fugitives from the law.
-In 1266 the Sherrif of Nottingham, William de Grey, was in active conflict with outlaws in Sherwood Forest.
-It appears most likely that a number of different outlaws built upon the reputation of a fugitive in the forest, and over time, the legend was born, as early as the thirteenth century, Robin Hood had become a common epithet for criminals.
+By the year 1300 at least 8 people were called Robin Hood and at least 5 of which were fugitives from the law.
+In 1266 the Sherrif of Nottingham, William de Grey, was in conflict with outlaws in Sherwood Forest.
+It appears most likely that several different outlaws built upon the reputation of a fugitive in the forest, and over time, the legend was born, as early as the thirteenth century, Robin Hood had become a common epithet for criminals.

 The King's Remembrancer's Memoranda Roll of Easter 1262 records the pardoning of the prior of Sandleford for seizing without warrant the chattels of one William Robehod, a fugitive.
 The roll of the Justices in Eyre in Berkshire in 1261, in which a criminal gang is outlawed, including William son of Robert le Fevere, whose chattels were seized, apparently without warrant, by the prior of Sandleford.
 William son of Robert and William Robehod were the same man, it seems the clerk during his transcription had changed the name.
 Clearly, the clerk was aware of the legend and equated the name of Robin Hood with outlawry.

 Medieval Sherwood was not a continuous swathe of dense virgin forest, it consisted of birch and oak woodland, interspersed with large areas of open heath and rough grassland.
 Sherwood also contained three Royal deer parks, near Nottingham Castle, Bestwood and Pittance Park.
-An ancient oak tree known as the Major Oak, estimated to be about 800-1000 years old and with a girth of 35 feet, stands near the village of Edwinstowe in the heart of the forest.
-According to local folklore, it was Robin Hood's principal shelter, where he and his merry men slept.
+An ancient oak tree known as the Major Oak estimated to be about 800-1000 years old and with a girth of 35 feet, stands near the village of Edwinstowe in the heart of the forest.
+According to local folklore, it was Robin Hood's principal shelter, where he and his merry men slept.the Major Oak, Edwinstowe

 These literary references contain no reference that places Robin Hood in the reign of King John, the only king mentioned in them is Edward II, probably refering to a visit by Edward to Nottingham in 1324.

-In 1850, a historical document was uncovered which related the deeds of a forester, Robert Hood, who was born at Loxley who commited a series of minor offenses, one of which was petty theft.
+In 1850, a historical document was uncovered which related the deeds of a forester, Robert Hood, who was born at Loxley who committed a series of minor offences, one of which was petty theft.
 According to recorded accounts, Robert may have become an outlaw due to his support for Thomas, Earl of Lancaster in his rebellion against King Edward II.

 A headstone in churchyard of the church of St. Michael's in the Derbyshire village of Hathersage is claimed to be that of Little John.
 The celebrated English antiquary, Elias Ashmole wrote in 1625 'Little John lyes buried in Hathersage Churchyard within three miles from Castleton, near High Peake, with one stone set up at his head and another at his feete, but a large distance between them.'
 A number of local landmarks are associated with Robin Hood, such as Robin Hood's Cross on Abney Moor, Robin Hood's Stoop on Offerton Moor, and Robin Hood's Cave, on Stanage Edge.
 In 1780 James Shuttleworth and his cousin Walter Stanhope claimed to have unearthed a thigh bone measuring 72.39 cm, which would have made Little John measure 8.08 feet in height, the bone has now been lost.

-In the grounds of Kirklees Priory, four miles north-east of Huddersfield in West Yorkshire, stands a grave, dated to 1247, with a stone which marks it as the final resting place of "Robard Hude".
+In the grounds of Kirklees Priory, four miles north-east of Huddersfield in West Yorkshire stands a grave, dated to 1247, with a stone that marks it as the final resting place of "Robard Hude".
 According to legend, the mortally wounded Robin decided his own burial site by shooting an arrow from his death bed.